Solar Rebates in South Australia - New 2023 Guide

 Below is a table comparing solar prices you would expect to pay after rebates in Southern Australia.

 Pricing for solar PV systems may vary from vendor to vendor and is also affected by the amount of STC certificates you can claim when you install.
 For instance, a solar PV system from top manufacturers like LG might be slightly more expensive.
 At the same time, you may get marginally fewer rebates if you install the solar system a year or more from now due to a reduced deeming period.

 |Solar PV System||Estimated Cost in SA (After rebates)|

 What Is the Solar Feed-In Tariff in South Australia?

-Expect to get at least 20 to 25 cents for every Kwh you send back to the grid from your PV system in Southern Australia.
-In case you didn’t already know about them, feed-in tariffs are the rebates you get from your electricity company for sending your surplus solar energy back to the grid.
+Solar feed-in tariffs are available to all South Australian residents who consume less than 160MW of power per year (most homes consume about 10MW per year).
+You Expect to get at least 20 to 25 cents for every Kwh you send back to the grid from your PV system in Southern Australia.
+In case you didn’t already know about them, solar feed-in tariffs are the rebates you get from your electricity company for sending your surplus solar energy back to the grid.
 Almost all electricity retailers in Southern Australia offer feed-in tariffs for each kW of power you send to the grid.

 Who Has the Best Feed-In Tariff In SA?

 The table below shows how much some of the electricity retailers pay for solar feed-in tariffs in Southern Australia:

 |8.5c||Go to site|

 |6.0c||Go to site|